In this Article

 4. Eliminates Diaper Rash

 Diaper rash causes discomfort and when left untreated, leads to infections.
 Olive oil acts as an emulsifier and treats diaper rash effectively.
-Simply add two tablespoons of olive oil in one tablespoon of water, mix it well, and massage the baby’s buttocks and genital areas.
+Simply add two tablespoons of olive oil in one tablespoon of water, mix it well, and massage the baby’s buttocks and genital area.

 5. Cures Cough

-6. Cradle Cap Cure
+6. Helps Reduce Cradle Cap

-Doctors recommend olive oil for babies with low birth weights and feeding problems.
+Along with these benefits, doctors also recommend olive oil for babies with low birth weights and feeding problems.

-How to Massage Your Infant with Olive Oil?
+How to Massage Your Infant With Olive Oil

-Precautions to be Taken While Using Olive Oil for Baby Massage
+Precautions to Be Taken While Using Olive Oil for Baby Massage

 - Excessive olive oil consumption is linked to diarrhoea.

 Olive oil is a natural remedy for cradle caps and perfect for baby massages.
-If you’ve ever considered using this oil as a natural remedy for your baby’s diaper rash or you want to add it to their diet to make him healthier and grow better, then olive oil will come to your rescue.
+If you’ve ever considered using this oil as a natural remedy for your baby’s diaper rash or you want to add it to his diet to make him healthier and grow better, then olive oil will come to your rescue.
 Make sure to use it in moderation and never go overboard with the dosages.